Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao!

 Content is developed by teachers, teacher educators and multimedia experts working closely with New Zealand’s scientists, technologists and engineers.

-The Science Learning Hub is an integral component of the New Zealand Government’s Science in Society Plan – A Nation of Curious Minds, He Whenua Hihiri I te Mahara.
+The Science Learning Hub – Pokapū Akoranga Pūtaiao is an integral component of the New Zealand Government’s Science in Society Plan – A Nation of Curious Minds, He Whenua Hihiri I te Mahara.

 The Hub features work from all of New Zealand’s universities and Crown Research Institutes and many other organisations.
 It represents a significant investment by government and New Zealand’s research and development sector in school science and technology education.

-The project is managed by the Wilf Malcolm Institute of Educational Research, Te Kura Toi Tangata, Faculty of Education, The University of Waikato.
+The project is managed by the Wilf Malcolm Institute of Educational Research, Te Kura Toi Tangata, Faculty of Education, The University of Waikato – Te Whare Wananga o Waikato.

 Introducing our social media

-The Hub has an active presence across a number of social media platforms.
+The Hub has an active presence across several social media platforms.
 Our aim is to interact with and support Hub users, facilitate closer connections between scientists and educators and promote other relevant resources, connections and conversations in the science/technology education and communication space.

-Following us is also a great way to make connections between topical events and Hub resources and for keeping up to date with upcoming events and new content.
+Following us is also a great way to make connections between topical events and Hub resources and for keeping up to date with new content and science-related events.

 Find out more about how we can help here.